marioncalpe/ChallengeFeedbackModalComponent/README.md

 - Make this landing page look as close to the design as possible.

 I hope you'll enjoy building this challenge.

-Feel free to share your solution on the website or on social media and [tag us](https://twitter.com/FrontendProHQ).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.4.